-It's Alive! - Part 1
+- It's Alive - Part 1 (you are here!)

 This is a momentous occasion for me, my first website is finally live!
 I've worked hard to code this site from scratch, as a path for learning the skills required for web development and for displaying my design portfolio.